Supreme Court Denies PLN Florida Censorship Appeal

 We know there is no real safety and security justification for censoring PLN.
 It's an educational publication that helps many prisoners gain legal knowledge and fight back against injustices.
 PLN is, however, a threat to the institution of prisons in the United $tates.
 Prison Legal News fights for prisoners' rights and exposes injustices around the country.
 This is counter to the interests of a system that is focused on social control.

 A number of groups stepped up to file or sign briefs in support of PLN.
 Of particular interest is one from a group of former Correctional Officers, including some from Florida.
 They argue, very rationally, that the complete censorship of PLN is an exaggerated response to security concerns and a constitutional violation.(2) Of course these former C.O.s, and many others who support allowing PLN into the Florida DOC, made very narrow arguments that still protected the DOC's "right" to censor anything they deem dangerous.
-These folks are just opposing censorship for something so obviously not dangerous as it exposes the falsehood that prisons are censoring mail in the interests of safety and security.
+These supporters are just opposing censorship for something so obviously not dangerous as it exposes the falsehood that prisons are censoring mail in the interests of safety and security.